KateWenqiZhu/KateWenqiZhu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: I enjoy teaching a wide range of subjects in applied mathematics and am passionate about explaining mathematical concepts in clear and accessible language to people without a mathematical background, especially young audience.
+description: I enjoy teaching a wide range of subjects in applied mathematics and am passionate about explaining mathematical concepts in clear and accessible language to people without a mathematical background, especially young audiences.
 nav: true
 nav_order: 15
 ---

-### Teaching at University of Oxford
+### Teaching at the University of Oxford

 **C6.2 Continuous Optimization**, Tutor, Mathematical Institute, 2023-24